zmlabe/TOE_TMIN-TMAX/README.md

 ## Description
 + ```Scripts/```: Main [Python](https://www.python.org/) scripts/functions used in data analysis and plotting
 + ```requirements.txt```: List of environments and modules associated with the most recent version of this project.
 A Python [Anaconda3 Distribution](https://docs.continuum.io/anaconda/) was used for our analysis.
-Tools including [NCL](https://www.ncl.ucar.edu/), [CDO](https://code.mpimet.mpg.de/projects/cdo), and [NCO](http://nco.sourceforge.net/) were also used for initial data manipulation.
+Tools including [NCL](https://www.ncl.ucar.edu/), [CDO](https://code.mpimet.mpg.de/projects/cdo), and [NCO](http://nco.sourceforge.net/) were also used for initial data processing.

 ## Data
 + ERA5 : [[DATA]](https://cds.climate.copernicus.eu/cdsapp#!/home)